webplatform/docs/html/elements/abbr/index.md

 {{Page_Title|abbr}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Data Not Semantic, Needs Review
+|High-level issues=Needs Review
-|Content=Incomplete, Cleanup
+|Content=Incomplete
 |Checked_Out=Yes
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The '''abbr''' element (&lt;abbr&gt;) represents an abbreviation or acronym, optionally with an attribute.
-The attribute, if specified, must contain an expansion of the abbreviation, and nothing else.}}
+{{Summary_Section|The '''abbr''' element (&lt;abbr&gt;) represents an abbreviation or acronym.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 |Content=The '''abbr''' element is a type of phrasing content that exists at the sub-paragraph level.
 It may not contain block-level elements.

+==Attributes==

+A '''abbr''' element may optionally have an [[html/attributes|attribute]].
+The attribute, if specified, must contain an expansion of the abbreviation, and nothing else.
+The '''abbr''' element can accept any attributes permitted globally.
 }}
 {{Examples_Section
 |Not_required=No